sanskrit/raw_etexts_english/blogs/manasataramgini/2007-09-23_usa-and-the-islamic-powers-recent-events.md

 +++
-title = "USA and the Islamic powers: Recentxa0events"
+title = "USA and the Islamic powers: Recent events"

 +++
 A number of news items are of some interest in terms of the manufacture